Travel Insurance Plans for 40+ Travelers

 For those seeking a more budget-friendly option, the OneTrip Basic plan offers essential coverage at a reduced rate.
 For instance, a 65-year-old traveler on a month-long trip to France ($10,000 cost) would pay $637 for Basic coverage compared to $840 for Prime [4].

 Allianz also provides a 24/7 hotline and concierge services to assist travelers.
 However, their “cancel anytime” upgrade reimburses only 80% of trip costs and has stricter conditions compared to more flexible “cancel for any reason” options from competitors [3].
+(FYI: I used Allainz before I switched to Genki)

 2. World Nomads

-The company offers tiered plans with varying levels of protection:
+They offer tiered plans with varying levels of protection:

 Coverage TypeStandard PlanExplorer PlanEpic Plan